I updated my data based on a review of over 400 media stories on the topic of “I moved abroad”.

 - Many had prior dual citizenship due to where they were born or because their parents were citizens of another country

 - Many had a right of descent via ancestry or other immigration privilege.
-Basically, they have an ancestor from a country that provides immigration privileges to offspring.
+Basically, they have an ancestor from a country that provides immigration privileges to offspring (children or sometimes grandchildren).

-- Some do not have residency visas and commute to and from the U.S. – they have not really moved abroad.
+- Some do not have residency visas and commute to and from the U.S. – they have not really moved abroad – yet the media often presents these incorrectly as someone who has “moved abroad”.

 - Some moved abroad via a work visa, and then end up with marriage and permanent residency afterward.